stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/04_import_geometry_data.md

 {% include insert_image.html key="geometry-file-imported" %}

-You can collapse the whole inentory tree by clicking the `seisrock_sbk(xml)` inventory item in the inventory tree and then opening the context menu by clicking the right mouse button.
+You can collapse the whole inventory tree by clicking the `seisrock_sbk(xml)` inventory item in the inventory tree and then opening the context menu by clicking the right mouse button.
 Select the `collapse` menu entry in the context menu.
 The `seisrock_sbk(xml)` inventory tree will be collapsed.
 Expand the desired tree items by clicking the triangles on the left of the inventory tree items.

 Selecting items in the inventory tree will show details of the item in the `list view` panel on the right side of the geometry editor.
 In the following example I have expanded all items on level 1 of the inventory tree (Sensors, Recorders, Networks, Arrays) and the network `XX` to show the stations of the network.
 I have selected the network `XX` item in the inventory tree to display the network summary in the list view.